atorshizi/cse15l-lab-reports/lab-report-3-week-6.md

 # **Lab Report 3**
 ### **Streamlining ssh Configuration**
 ### Step 1:
-- In the directory that contains the *.ssh* folder on my computer, I opened a new file called "config" and used notepad to edit the file so that it the HostName is `ieng6.ucsd.edu` and the User is my account name I made the alias to be "ieng6"
+- In the directory that contains the *.ssh* folder on my computer, I opened a new file called "config" and used notepad to edit the file so that it the HostName is `ieng6.ucsd.edu`, User is my account name and I chose the alias to be *ieng6*
 - This will make it so that ssh can automaticaly recognize ieng6 as ``cs15lwi22awd@ieng6.ucsd.edu`` and make logging in to the remote server much easier with much fewer keystrokes needed.

 ![img1](pics3/1.png)

 ### Step 2:
--  From now on, when we use the `ssh` command to log into the remote server, we can only use the alias we provided in the config file in the ssh.
+-  From now on, when we use the `ssh` command to log into the remote server, we can only use the alias I provided in the config file in the ssh.
 - `ssh` will recognize it as being my specific account name when logging in from my device which has the config file.

 ![img2](pics3/2.png)